Task Force Related to the Rights of Coloradans with Disabilities - Housing Subcommittee

 Create a CoHousing set up Matching App and Lower Rent kind of set up like sober living homes are think Oxford Home

-by Antimatter, 8 days agoLook at Cohousing and lowering rentConvert Hotels into community living small apartments
+by Antimatter, about 1 year agoLook at Cohousing and lowering rentConvert Hotels into community living small apartments

 Include Caregivers who are taking care of the disabled almost their entire lives